zupey/Vim-Katas/exercises/05_find_and_replace_by_hand.md

 Steps:

-1. Find the word content by `/content`
+1. Find the word content by `s content`
-2. Replace the word by `cw copy`
+2. Replace the word by `ciw copy`
 3. Go to the next one `n`
 4. Go to the last one `n`
 5. Repeat command `.`